 Arguably better value if you don’t intend to hire a car, you can take a train direct from Paris to Saumur via Tours (2hr if you get a good connection) or Angers (2.5 hrs).

-I like this site for clear scheduling and advance booking: Rail Europe.
+I like this site for clear scheduling and advance booking: GoEuro.
 Don’t worry if your French isn’t so good – you can buy train tickets by machines in the station with an English Language option.

 From Saumur to Montsoreau